Need to talk? Call 1800 882 436.

 Carers networks

-Carer Gateway is a national online and phone service.
-They provide practical information and useful resources for carers.
+Carer Gateway is a national online and phone service providing practical information, support and useful resources for carers.
 Search the Carer Gateway website or call 1800 422 737.

-Carers Australia represents the interests of over 2 million carers in Australia.
-For more information about carers and care options for your family, contact Carers Australia.
+Carers Australia represents the interests of carers in Australia.
+For more information and support, contact Carers Australia.

 Learn more here about the development and quality assurance of healthdirect content.